Sangramjit786/simple-springboot-restful-webservices/README.md

 - Enabled **Spring Boot Actuator** to monitor and manage the application in production.
 - Provided endpoints like:
   - `/actuator/health` – Application health status.
   - `/actuator/info` – Custom application information.
+  - `/actuator/metrics` → Application metrics
 - Useful for **DevOps teams** to monitor service status and performance.

 ---